 For My thoughts are not your thoughts, nor are your ways My ways,” declares the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.~Isaiah 55:8-9 NASB

-In 2014 I went through what I think was one of the hardest moments of my life.
+In 2014, I went through what I think was one of the hardest moments of my life–one of those where I asked what if.
 The relationship with my then fiancé whom I loved dearly, ended.
-And I’m not talking about your “average” break up.
-I’m talking bullets, police and jail time.
+And I’m not talking about your average breakup.
+I’m talking bullets, police, and jail time.

-We had been through many ups and downs over the years we dated (I’ll save those stories for another time), but in my heart I felt peaceful, and confident about where we were headed.
-However, about a month before the wedding, I had this nagging feeling something was going to go wrong.
-Maybe I’m just nervous, I thought to myself, but no— this was different.
-The Holy Spirit was pressing something heavy on my heart.
+We had been through many ups and downs over the years we had dated, but in my heart, I felt peaceful and confident about where we were headed.
+However, about a month before the wedding, I had this nagging feeling something would go wrong.
+I’m just nervous, I thought, but this was different.
+The Holy Spirit pressed something heavy on my heart.

-Then it dawned on me, what if the very thing I feared the most (the relationship not working out), was actually the very thing God wanted to use to display His glory in my life?
-Through this heartache, I felt His protection and peace.
-I experienced His Word ministering to the deepest places of my broken heart and in a way, I’d never felt before.
+Then it dawned on me.
+What if the very thing I feared the most, the relationship not working out, was the thing God wanted to use to display His glory in my life?
+Through this heartache, I felt God’s protection and peace.
+I experienced His Word ministering to the deepest places of my broken heart and, in a way, I’d never felt before.

-WHAT IF that relationship didn’t go as planned because He has someone for you who is way better than what you could ask or think?
+WHAT IF that relationship doesn’t go as planned because God has someone who is better than what you could ask for?

-WHAT IF you’re still in that position because there is someone at work who needs to see the love of Christ through you?
+WHAT IF you’re still in a position because someone at work needs to see the love of Christ through you?

-WHAT IF your business hasn’t moved the way you planned it, because He needs to infuse your heart with a double dose of humility so you can handle the great things He has planned for you on the horizon?
+WHAT IF your business hasn’t moved the way you planned because God needs to infuse your heart with a double dose of humility so you can handle the great things He has planned for you?

-I’d be crazy to say I knew what God was up to in your life.
-But I do know God’s promises never return void.
-Just remember, His ways are not our ways and His thoughts are not our thoughts.
-So, the next time your circumstances take you by surprise, simply ask yourself, “What If?”
+I’d be crazy to say I knew what God was up to in your life, but I know God’s promises never return void.
+His ways are not our ways, and His thoughts are not our thoughts.
+So, the next time your circumstances take you by surprise, ask, “What if?”

-P.S.
-My ex is still alive and he survived the shooting.
-And God brought me the man of dreams a few years later.
+Although my ex survived the shooting, God brought me the man of my dreams a few years later.

 Copyright 2021: What If: Lekeisha Maldon: All Rights Reserved